 Once at the complex, the ballpark features ample parking, easy access to the concourse and bathrooms, and more than enough room to move around.
 Signage off the main road is also visible for the first-time visitor of a Steam game.

 Return on Investment 4

-The Cincinnati Steam earns points of one dollar concessions and $15 ballcaps.
-The club gets another point for the free admission to all home games.
+The Cincinnati Steam earns points for one-dollar concessions and $15 ballcaps.
+The club gets another point for free admission to all home games.
 The final point is for the brick facade of the stadium and the arched entrance that stands out among the better high school ballparks in the area.

 There is nothing truly fancy about the game-day operations for Steam in terms of gimmicks and promotions.
 Oh, that makes up for the cost and fan appreciation during the game.
 I have to say this is one of those small little ballparks that’s worth checking out that’s easy on the wallet and enjoyable at the same time.